codergator/DDoS-Russia-in-4-easy-steps/README.md

 # DDoS'ing for beginners: DDoS Russia in 4 easy steps

 Easily support 🇺🇦 🇺🇦 Ukraine 🇺🇦 🇺🇦 by joining in the DDoS effort.
-Here's how, in **4** steps:
+Here's how, in **4** steps.

+**System Requirements**

+I'm running this on a 2011 Mac Mini with 4GB RAM.
+If it shows "insufficient resources" errors when you run it, that means it's using too much memory.
+Open up an issue if that's the case.
+We could make the memory usage configurable.